lrlrlrlr/COMP3331_9331_22T3_Labs/README.md

         	- 1. how to run the script
         	- 2. what is your application protocol and data structre?
         	- 3. any bug or trade-off you made for your program? (for example, you have significant delay on UDP file transmission to make sure the reliable file transfer)
+        	- ps: 1~2 pages is enough, make it simple and clear.
         - new credentials.txt and testcase
         - submission checklist

 ## Assignment Test Instructions
 Note: Please try to run your application with the follwing commands, and check if you have expected output.
-This is not an official testcase, just for reference, please always follow the instructions of **[Assignment SPEC](https://webcms3.cse.unsw.edu.au/static/uploads/course/COMP3331/22T2/040c4d358872ea23642cddd25ae78bbe77de773a4772d04bf0ea82612014b4c2/Assigment_22T2-version-1.0.pdf)**.
+This is not an official testcase, just for reference, please always follow the instructions of **[Assignment SPEC](https://webcms3.cse.unsw.edu.au/static/uploads/course/COMP3331/22T3/79918822df364c1ec515c3f83efd658bbb178433d8bec65b208c81ee7eb7da10/Assigment_22T3V1.pdf)**.

 ### login
  - login with correct password